 Bottlenose dolphins show often great curiosity to humans in the water.
 There are even historical reports about the rescue of humans in distress.

-Their high intelligence, social abilities, and playfulness have landed them in aquariums around the world.
-This is highly controversial as they are confined to very small spaces, but on the other hand, gives many people the only chance to ever see a dolphin and may create awareness for their conservation.
+Their high intelligence, social abilities, and playfulness has landed them in aquariums around the world.
+This is highly controversial as they are confined to very small spaces, but on the other hand, give many people the only chance to ever see a dolphin and may create awareness for their conservation.

 They are also trained by the army as military dolphins (also highly controversial).